 The ball is in play when it is kicked and clearly moves.

 The kicker must not play the ball again until it has touched another player.

-The penalty kick is completed when the ball stops moving, goes out of play or the referee stops play for any offence.
+The penalty kick is completed when the ball stops moving, goes out of play or the referee stops play for any infringement of the Laws.